HireDale/daleydose/window-drug-history-tab.md

 By reviewing the patient’s drug history, the prescribing physician gains a broader clinical context and can tailor treatment accordingly.
 This is particularly important when prescribing medications that may cause interactions or contraindications.

+Select the **View Prescription Info** button on a prescription entry to view additional information, including the prescribing physician and the location where the prescription was filled.

 The **Drug History** tab is one of three tabs featured in the **Work Area**, alongside the [**Prescription**](/daleydose/window-prescription-tab) and [**Med History**](/daleydose/window-med-history-tab) tabs.

 ![Daily Dose Tabs](/assets/images/daley-dose-home-window-parts-drug-history.png)